DraviaVemal/openXML-office/README.md

 ### Architecture

 The core system is written in Rust, ensuring optimal performance and memory usage.
 This system is then exposed as a "C" extern FFI, facilitating interaction with other languages.
 Wrappers for each supported language have been created, and the package is published in the respective package managers.
-For TypeScript, `napi-rs` is utilized to create a Node.js addon, preserving performance advantages.
+For TypeScript/Javascript, `wasm` is utilized to create a Node.js package, preserving performance advantages.
 The data transmission is handled using FlatBuffer, following a central schema that ensures consistent patterns across all supported languages and facilitates code organization and documentation maintenance.

 ## Support Scope